ReX-XAI/ReX/docs/config.md

 `iters = 20`

 Number of times to run the algorithm.
 More iterations will generally lead to smaller explanations.
+This can also be changed at the command line.
 Default: 20.

 `weighted = false`